gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

 locals: {'product': 'IPython', 'author': 'Fernando Perez'}
 ```

-This allows us to execute a cell and capture its output, errors, and any variables it defines.
+This code alone is the meat of a cell implementation.
+We can execute a cell and capture its output, errors, and any variables it defines.
+Capturing locals will be important later when we validate which variables can be registered as the output of a cell.
+And stdout and stderr gives us control of how we display a cell's I/O streams.

 > It's worth noting that `exec` has full access to your Python environment, so be careful when executing untrusted code.

 ### Enforcing the DAG

-Next, we need a way to check whether a given update to the notebook would put it in a non-reproducible state.
-If we can build a directed acyclic graph (DAG) of cell dependencies, then we know the notebook is valid -- there are no cycles that would make ordering the notebook impossible.
+Next, let's introduce the reactivity.
+We'll need to track which cells depend on which other cells so the execution of one can trigger propagation to others.

+The obvious data structure for dependency tracking is a <a href="https://en.wikipedia.org/wiki/Directed_acyclic_graph" target="_blank">directed acyclic graph (DAG)</a>.
+Each cell is a node in the graph, and there is a directed edge from cell A to cell B if B depends on A.

 <figure id="figure1">
   <img src="https://storage.googleapis.com/cgme/blog/posts/reactive-notebooks-python/dag.svg?cache=1" width="280">
   <figcaption><strong>Figure 1: </strong>An example of a directed acyclic graph representing cell dependencies.
 Running the cells in order from 1 to 7 ensures dependencies are run before they are needed.</figcaption>
 </figure>

-Before we get to cycle detection, we need to build a graph of cell dependencies.
-Each cell has a unique ID, a list of input variables, and a single output variable.
+We can easily build up the graph from a list of cells where each cell has an ID, a list of input variables, and a single output variable.
+And while building the graph, we can also validate a few important invariants of our notebook:

+1. Each output variable is produced by exactly one cell
+2. Each input variable corresponds to an output of some cell

 ```python
 from dataclasses import dataclass